 image

-Environmental Impact of the Artwork At Marshmallow Laser Feast, our practice is rooted in telling stories that deepen our relationship with the more-than-human world.
-We draw inspiration from the hidden life of ecosystems, and find emotional and creative resonance in scientific research.
-For us, revealing the animism of nature—its vitality, complexity, and interconnection—is not only an artistic pursuit, but a deeply felt responsibility.
+Environmental Impact of the artwork At Marshmallow Laser Feast, our practice is rooted in telling stories that deepen our relationship with the more-than-human world.
+We draw inspiration from the hidden life of ecosystems and find emotional and creative resonance in scientific research.
+For us, revealing the animism of nature – its vitality, complexity and interconnection – is not only an artistic pursuit, but a deeply felt responsibility.

-The outdoor video installation runs at approximately 10 kW per hour and is powered using Kew Gardens' sustainable hard power infrastructure.
-While this energy has enabled us to visualise a hidden world for an audience that may never otherwise encounter it, we remain mindful of the cost.
-Transparency is important, and we've made a detailed breakdown of energy use available.
+During the 242-day production period, approximately 7,100 kWh of energy was consumed – roughly equivalent to two years of electricity use for an average UK household.
+While this energy enabled us to visualise a hidden world for an audience that may never otherwise encounter it, we remain mindful of the cost.
+Transparency is important, and we've made a detailed breakdown of energy use available here.

 This work is not the final word, but part of a longer dialogue.
 As artists working at the intersection of ecology and technology, we are committed to continuing to evolve our practice—to reduce our impact, increase transparency, and explore new ways of telling stories that honour the world we depend on.